abklabs/svmkit/README.md

 ## Value

-SVMKit drastically reduces the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.
+For software operators, SVMKit allows the ability to manage all SVM software module variants using a single operations toolkit.
+This drastically reduces the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.

+For SVM developers, SVMKit lets them quickly and correctly represent their software so it can be leveraged by operators using a toolkit they are already familiar with.

 By involving strategic partners and early customers, SVMKit leverages community feedback to continuously improve and adapt to real-world needs.

-It aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters.
+## Disclaimer

+This project is still in development and we recommend it is not used for mainnet.
+However, we encourage its use in devnet and testnet environments.

-## Features
+## Goals

-- **Validator Appliance:** Simplifies the operation and version control of Solana nodes.
-Provides community-tested configuration setups for seamless deployment and management.
+- **Simplify Software Operations:** Provide simplified creation and management for all modules of the Solana Virtual Machine (SVM) with community-tested configuration setups for seamless deployment and management.

-- **Cluster Management:** Enables scalable, low-effort management of large validator and RPC clusters.
-Supports both permissioned and permissionless Solana clusters, catering to diverse user needs.
+- **Scalable Cluster Management:** Enable scalable, low-effort management of large validator and RPC clusters, supporting both permissioned and permissionless Solana clusters to cater to diverse user needs.

-- **Developer Tooling:** Accelerates application development on the Solana Virtual Machine (SVM).
-Offers a suite of tools to streamline the building, launching, and maintaining of SVM forks.

-## Objectives
+- **Easy Onboarding:** Provide a framework for representing SVM modules, enabling SVM developers the ability to integrate their solutions into SVMKit.
+This streamlines the process of building, launching, and maintaining SVM operators by operators.

-- **Lowering Expertise Barriers:** SVMKit drastically reduces the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.
+- **Lower Expertise Barriers:** Drastically reduce the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.

-- **Community-Driven Development:** By involving strategic partners and early customers, SVMKit leverages community feedback to continuously improve and adapt to real-world needs.
+- **Community-Driven Improvement:** Leverage community feedback by involving strategic partners and early customers to continuously improve and adapt SVMKit to real-world needs.

+- **Comprehensive Management Solution:** SVMKit manages all components of SVM by structuring the requirements of different modular SVM components and providing clear playbooks for representing those components.

+# SVMKit

+SVMKit is a comprehensive toolkit designed for deploying and managing Solana Virtual Machine (SVM) components and networks.
+It provides a Go package with interfaces that enable developers to integrate support for their specific validator clients or networks, ensuring consistent and managed operation of SVM software by network operators.

+## Mission

+Our mission is to empower developers and institutions to harness the power of Solana's blockchain technology with minimal friction.
+By offering a robust, user-friendly platform, we aim to drive widespread adoption and foster innovation within the SVM ecosystem.

+## Value

+SVMKit offers significant value to both software operators and SVM developers:

+- **For Software Operators:** SVMKit simplifies the management of all SVM software components and variants using a single operations toolkit.
+This reduces the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.

+- **For SVM Developers:** SVMKit allows developers to quickly and accurately represent their software, enabling operators to leverage it using a familiar toolkit.
+By involving strategic partners and early customers, SVMKit continuously improves and adapts to real-world needs through community feedback.

+## Goals

+- **Simplify Node Operations:** Provide a Validator Appliance that simplifies the operation and version control of Solana nodes with community-tested configuration setups for seamless deployment and management.

-- **Comprehensive Management Solution:** SVMKit aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters.
+- **Scalable Cluster Management:** Enable scalable, low-effort management of large validator and RPC clusters, supporting both permissioned and permissionless Solana clusters.

+- **Easy Onboarding:** Offer a framework for representing SVM components, streamlining the integration process for validator client developers.
+- **Lower Expertise Barriers:** Reduce the technical expertise required to deploy and manage Solana nodes.

+- **Community-Driven Improvement:** Leverage community feedback to continuously improve and adapt SVMKit.

+- **Comprehensive Management Solution:** Manage all components of SVM by structuring the requirements of different modular SVM components and providing clear playbooks for representing the modules withing SVMkit.

+## Offerings

-## Apt Repository
+### Apt Repository

+ABK Labs provides a build and release service for SVM software at `apt.abklabs.com`, designed for deployment in Linux-based environments.
+More details can be found in the [build](/build) directory.

-Follow the steps below to install SVMKit apt repository on your system:
+Follow these steps to install the SVMKit apt repository on your system:

 1. Update your package lists: